madalinporojan2010/OpenGL-Project/README.md

 # OpenGL-Project
- An OpenGL scence with various graphic features
+ An OpenGL scence with various graphical features